Jacques Lussier

 Jacques Lussier (1 March 1960 – 14 April 2024) was a Canadian actor of film, theatre, and television.

 Biography

 Jacques Lussier was born in Montreal on 1 March 1960.

-A graduate of the Conservatoire d'art dramatique de Montréal, Jacques Lussier acted mostly in the 1980s and 1990s.
+A graduate of the Conservatoire d'art dramatique de Montréal, Lussier acted mostly in the 1980s and 1990s.
 His credits include Les Filles de Caleb, Cormoran, Les Machos, Sous le sign du lion, Intimate Power and Monsieur le ministre.
 A bilingual, Lussier also acted in Grey Owl.
 His last credit was in Reasonable Doubt in 2023.

 Lussier was the host of the game show Zizanie from 1990 to 1992.
 He also dubbed actors, including Jude Law, Brad Pitt, Jason Connery, Freddie Prinze Jr. and Rick Schroder.

 Lussier was nominated for the Prix Gémeaux in 1998.

-Jacques Lussier died in Montreal on 14 April 2024, aged 64.
+He died in Montreal on 14 April 2024, aged 64.